NiX0n/mumblsrt/README.md

 The method we use to detect stutterings by calculating the average/mean count of each word (contiguous non-whitespace) over a sliding window function.
 The sliding window is a contiguous range of transcriptions of variable count (1, 3, 5, and 7).
 If at any of those window sizes, the average word count is greater than 2, we will consider it a stutter and will flag that range as **SUSPECT** (`is_suspect=true`).

 #### Zero-Length Detection
 The other less prominent failure mode presents itself as transcriptions with zero length&mdash;as in, the timestamps have zero time between them.
 This is basic comparison/arithmetic to query for.
 However, what is tricky is that its also accompanied by a "driftinng" behavior, where transcriptions lose syncronization with respective speech.
-We're using a bit of a hacky work around, and marking the surrounding minute of transcriptions as **SUSPECT** (`is_suspect=1`).
+We're using a bit of a hacky work around, and marking the surrounding minute (both ±) of transcriptions as **SUSPECT** (`is_suspect=1`).

 #### Suspect Ranges
-Once all suspect transcriptions have been marked (`is_suspect=1`), they will be fully deactivated (`is_active=0`) which will cause them to be ignored in the final output file.
+Once all suspect transcriptions have been marked (`is_suspect=1`), they will be fully deactivated (`is_active=0`) which will cause them to be ignored in the final output SRT file.
 Then the (notably finite) list of contiguous ranges become the definitions for subsequent recursion attempts.
+This effectively means that subsequent recursions will attempt to transcribe only between each of the suspect range's timestamps.

 **Notice:** If we have already hit recursion limit, we would have stopped at that depth prior to suspect transcription identification.
 This is what prevents infinite recursion, and a means of always having something transcribed.
+This recursion limiting also allows false-positives to eventually pass though.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>